Kate Fulton is a member of Citizen Network Osk.

 I am currently based in Western Austraila focused on what it takes to actively live, breathe and act in a way that honours and supports everyone to be an active citizen.

 Citizenship is a way of living and being - it's a choice to care about each other and act when I need to (slightly adapted from Peter Block).
 Citizen Network is a global community that helps me explore what’s possible and what I can contribute to the world.

-Kate Fulton is the coordinator of Citizen Network Australia and has worked alongside people and families for many years in a range of settings and communities.
+Kate has worked alongside people and families for many years in a range of settings and communities.
 Kate is passionate about individuals directing their own lives and feels that she has been incredibly privileged to meet people and families who have shared their experiences of helpful supports and creative approaches to change.